ustudio/Blueque/README.md

 	A floating point value containing the Python timestamp (`time.time()`) of the last time any value in the task changed.

+* `eta`

+	The timestamp when the task is scheduled to be executed.
+Will not be set if the task was not scheduled with an ETA.

 ### Listeners ###